karaatfullstack/demo-sequelize-review/README.md

 Now, we can run the command `nodemon` and see the message "Castings spells on port 8080"

-## Starting App and Checking Tables
+## NUMBER 2 - Checking Tables and Adding Custom 404
 1. Check tables - first in psql server, SELECT * FROM students;
   - Then, go to browser: http://localhost:8080/students (NOTE: if your json isn't pretty, there are extensions [like JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa/related?hl=en)
 2. Now demonstrate routes: http://localhost:8080/students/1 and http://localhost:8080/houses/4